-Please be advised under no circumstances will tenants be moved into a property unless and until all necessary fees and payments have been received by Beech Properties in full.
+Please be advised under no circumstances will tenants be moved into a property unless and until all necessary Rent and Deposits payments have been received by Beech Properties in full.

 All Tenants and Guarantors must be available and able to sign the necessary legal documentation before the commencement of the tenancy agreement.

-In exceptional circumstances the move in can take place at our offices in which case the tenants can check the inventory themselves and raise any queries on the inventory within 48 hours of commencement of the tenancy agreement.
-The tenant will have to sign the inventory at the same time as signing the tenancy agreement.
+In exceptional circumstances the move in can take place at the property in which case the tenants can check the inventory themselves and raise any queries on the inventory within 48 hours of commencement of the Assured Shorthold Tenancy Agreement.
+In all cases the Tenant will have to sign the inventory at the same time as signing the tenancy agreement.

-Tenants are also advised that although telephone points and TV aerial or cable points may be present, there is no guarantee they are in working order, it is the Tenants responsibility to make these active if they so wish.
+Tenants are advised that although telephone points and TV aerial or cable points may be present, while every effort is made there is no guarantee they are in working order, it is the Tenants responsibility to make these active if they so wish.

 One set of keys will be provided at move in, if you require extra keys this must be advised in advance, they will be cut at your expense and must be handed back to Beech Properties at the end of the tenancy.

-The Tenancy Agreement will be drawn up for a period of time agreed between you and the Landlord, although the initial term will usually be 6 months.
+The AST will be drawn up for a period of time agreed between you and the Landlord, although the initial term will usually be 6 months.